 Bay Area Science Festival

 The Bay Area Science Festival is a 10-day celebration of STEM with events from San Jose to Santa Rosa.
 Most events are free and many are designed for young people.
-Join 30,000 people for the Festival’s FREE Discovery Day at AT&T Park and enjoy over 150 hands-on exhibits led by the Bay Area’s universities, museums, community groups, and STEM companies.
+Join 30,000 people for the Festival’s FREE Discovery Day at Oracle Park and enjoy over 150 hands-on exhibits led by the Bay Area’s universities, museums, community groups, and STEM companies.

 For High School Students